Xijiao line

-The Xijiao Line of the Beijing Subway, also called No. 29 Line (北京地铁西郊线 (北京地鐵西郊線, běijīng dìtiě xījiāo xiàn)) is a light rail line in Haidian District of Beijing.
-It runs west and north from Bagou on Line 10 to the Xiangshan - a total length of 8.8 km.
-It opened on 30 December 2017.
+The Xijiao Line of the Beijing Subway, also called Line 29 (北京地铁西郊线 (北京地鐵西郊線, běijīng dìtiě xījiāo xiàn)), is a light rail line in Haidian District of Beijing.
+It runs southeast-northwest from Bagou station on Line 10 to the Fragrant Hills station, marking a total length of 8.8 km.
+It entered service on December 30th, 2017.
 The line is operated by Beijing Public Transit Tramway Co.
-Ltd. a subsidiary of Beijing Public Transport Holdings, Ltd. which runs Beijing's Buses.
+Ltd. a subsidiary of Beijing Public Transport Holdings, Ltd. which also operates Beijing's Buses.

-Fare

-The Xijiao line uses the same fare system as other lines, but the transfer between the Xijiao line and Line 10 at Bagou station is not free, and customers transferring are required to pay a separate fare.
-Fares start at ¥3 and the maximum fare is ¥4.
+Fares

+The Xijiao Line, despite being situated in the suburbs of Beijing, still constitutes as the city's public transportation; hence, it uses the same fare system as other subway lines.
+Ticket prices for the first 6 kilometers on the line (inbound up to the Summer Palace West Gate station, outbound up to the Wan'an station) are 3 RMB, though it rises up to 4 RMB for the rest of the route (inbound to the Bagou station, outbound to the Fragrant Hills station).

+In-station transfer is, however, not available at the inbound terminus of Bagou.
+Passengers would need to exit the station after disembarking Line 10, then re-enter to take the Xijiao Line.